 The Fateful Finale: Imola 1994

 And so, we turn strangely to his final race; Imola 1994.
-Many cannot see how this can possibly be classed as one of his great moments, but if we consider a number of factors in the build up and background of the 1994 season, I believe that it can be.
-Following the banning of active suspension and traction control devices that had made the team so competitive in 1993, The Williams 1994 challenger the FW16 was notoriously difficult to drive.
+Many cannot see how this can possibly be classed as one of his great moments, but if we consider a number of factors in build up and background to the 1994 season, I believe that it can be.
+Following the ban of active suspension and traction control devices that had made the team so competitive in 1993, The Williams 1994 challenger (the FW16) was notoriously difficult to drive.
 It’s Wikipedia page states that “Early season performance of the FW16 indicated that…the window of driveability/setup in which the car was competitive was very narrow.
-In addition to this, the car had a tendency of dynamically changing its handling balance (understeer/oversteer) for any given setup” and it showed.
+In addition to this, it had a tendency to dynamically change handling balance for any given setup” and it showed.
 Senna arrived at Imola, the start of the European season, having not finished the first two races due to unreliability woes: he was 20 points behind.

 It is all the more remarkable then, that Senna wrestled the car to pole position in all three of the races he took part in during that year: especially with allegations that Schumacher’s Benetton, the next closest car, was still running some illegal computer devices to aid the traction and balance.
 However at Imola, what really catches the eye is that despite the chapter of horrible accidents at the race meeting, Senna continued to follow his mantra where “you commit yourself to such a level where there is no compromise, you give everything you have absolutely everything…if you want still to be ahead, if you want to win” and so dug emotionally deeper than ever.
 It is a huge and lasting testament to Ayrton’s determination that he still put the difficult car on pole and was racing the following day even though he had apparently “retired to his motor home where he broke down in tears and collapsed onto the floor” when he heard the news that Ratzenberger had died in qualifying.
 It breaks my heart to remember that following his own crash “as medical staff examined Senna, a furled Austrian flag was found in his car—a flag that he had intended to raise in honour of Ratzenberger after the race” and it speaks hugely of Ayrton’s compassion.
 As the famous line from Doctor Sid Watkins says: Senna felt he simply “had to go on” that weekend despite it all.
 Even as the steering column broke apart in his hands on lap 7 of the race, leaving only the wall as a destination, he was fighting the odds and still in the lead.